mcclure/lovr-oculus-mobile/README.md

 * Install Android Studio

 * Open Android Studio, go into Preferences, search in the box for "SDK" (or from the "Welcome to Android Studio" box, choose "Configure"->"SDK Manager").
 Use the "Android SDK" pane and the "SDK Platforms" tab to download Android API level 23.
-Next, navigate to the "SDK Tools" tab of the same pane, and check "CMake" and "NDK (Side by side)".
+Next, navigate to the "SDK Tools" tab of the same pane and check "Show Package Details".
+Under "NDK (Side by Side)" select "20.0.5594570", and under "CMake" check "3.6.4111459" or whatever's newest.
 Hit "Apply".
 Now quit Android Studio (we'll be doing the next part at the command line).

 * Follow the additional platform steps below: